pluthra2/Lazor_Project_Group10/README.md

 P - Hole/sink coordinates
 ```
 Once you've made your .bff file use the "Lazor_Project_Final_Code" to solve it.
 Insert the file name in line 801.
+(For your reference open any board folder in the master branch and use the .bff file for that board as a template)

 ### How does our method work?

 The way the code solves a particular board is as such:

-We designed a grid for a given board, with each block in the board being a middle point on the block in a grid (like a block surrounded by x's).
+We designed a grid for a given board, with each block in the board being a middle point on the block in a grid.
 <p align="center">
-x x x <br>
+x x x x x <br>
-x o x <br>
+x o x A x<br>
-x x x <br>
+x x x x x<br>
 </p>
-This is one block of the grid portraying one block of the board.
+These are 2 blocks of the grid portraying two blocks of the board (o and A).

 The Block function in the class Grid will create a random permutation of the available blocks and movable spaces in the grid and give this permuation to the lazor_path function to solve it.